What is a Condensate Pump?

 Although it's proof that humidity is being removed from the indoor air, condensation can still pose a problem.
 It needs somewhere to go.

 Without proper drainage, water droplets formed over time can begin to pool and even overflow, damaging your walls, ceilings, floors, and possessions.
-Left untreated, condensate will wreak havoc on your home and can cost thousands of dollars in repair costs.
+Left untreated, condensate will wreak havoc on your home and can cost thousands of dollars in repairs.

-The most common way to remove condensate is using a 5/8" inner diameter vinyl drain tube.
-This method is standard for nearly all wall mounted and floor mounted indoor units.
+The most common way to remove condensate is by using a 5/8" inner diameter vinyl drain tube.
+This method is standard for nearly all wall-mounted and floor-mounted indoor units.

 When using flexible vinyl tubing to expel condensate, be careful that the tubing does not become kinked, as this will prevent the water from escaping and could cause water to overflow out of the indoor unit.
 Using braided tubing as opposed to standard clear tubing greatly reduces the chance that the tubing will kink.

-In some cases, relying on gravity to drain moisture from an indoor unit is not possible.
-If this is the case, a condensate pump may be required.
+In some cases, relying on gravity to drain moisture from an indoor unit is not possible, and a condensate pump may be required.
 Condensate removal pumps push condensate against gravity when necessary to drain it out of your home.
 This is crucial when your system is below the drain line.

 Units with built-in lift pumps, like ceiling cassettes and concealed ducted units, typically use 1" or 1-1/4" rigid PVC rather than flexible tubing.
 This makes it easier to maintain an appropriate slope over a longer horizontal run.

 In other cases, it may be possible to drain several units using a single line.
 In such applications, you should refer to the manufacturer's guidelines and your installer's recommendations to ensure your piping can handle the volume of water the connected units will produce.

 Units that typically need a condensate or lift pump usually come with one included.
 These include ceiling cassette units, concealed ducted units, and some ceiling suspended models.